 This is unlikely to happen.
 Sad to admit it, but miracles do not happen.

 Either way, customers get a false impression that a complex, powerful system will solve all their issues.
 Certainly, a turnkey system for a transportation company usually includes modules that build cost-effective logistical chains, implement routing plans, distribute and stow freights, etc. But will the included functionality satisfy your company’s specific needs?
-Are you sure, the purchased solution will work for your company?
-Or just the opposite?

 This is the million-dollar question, especially for transportation companies.

 We will answer this question using a couple of examples.
 Assuming a transportation company uses a standardized system, let’s estimate transportation charges.
 Of course, an accurate quote cannot be calculated without details of a particular route; however, you’ll get a general picture.